Documentation

 Full Pack vs Delta Pack

 A Full Pack contains every rule for a given STIG release and is used for initial setup or fresh installations.
 A Delta Pack contains only the rules that changed between two STIG versions — new rules, modified rules, and removed rules.
 When you import a delta pack, your existing tailoring decisions are automatically preserved for unchanged rules.
+This eliminates the need to re-review unchanged controls across updates.

 Rule States